 Nationwide, the average cost of LASIK is between $1,500-$3,000 per eye.
 This wide price range for LASIK surgery is usually based on several factors, but the three main ones are:

-- Technology: A surgery center that has access to newer technology as well as a wider range of technology will usually increase their laser eye surgery price because the technology they offer may be more advanced.
+- Technology: A surgery center that has access to newer technology, as well as a wider range of technology, will usually increase their laser eye surgery price because the technology they offer may be more advanced.

-- Prescription: Some centers charge a higher price to patients who have a higher prescription, and a lower price for patients with lower prescription.
+- Prescription: Some centers charge a higher price to patients who have a higher prescription, and a lower price for patients with a lower prescription.

 You might have heard LASIK advertisements for $250, but this is a technique designed to get you in for a LASIK consultation.
 This promotional price is usually reserved for patients that have a prescription so low they might not even need glasses or contacts.
 The actual LASIK surgery price patients pay is more than $1600 per eye.

 Another pricing technique that you might see advertised is LASIK as a base package with the “add-ons” withheld.
-This could be the price for less experienced surgeons, less advanced (or undesired) technology, less post-operative eye exams, withholding vision touch-up packages (think warranties) and more.
+This could be the price for less experienced surgeons, less advanced (or undesired) technology, less post-operative eye exams, withholding vision touch-up packages (think warranties), and more.
 It is recommended to read all the fine print and ask all the necessary questions to figure out everything you’ll actually be getting with your LASIK package before you make any purchasing decisions.

 Yes, discount prices can be alluring at first, but most patients discover that LASIK surgery ends up costing much more once they have you in their door.
 Make sure to find out if the lower price is for older style bladed LASIK, or if it includes your post-operative eye exams, charges for touch-ups or enhancements, or any additional charges for financing.
 Only a minority of people with low prescriptions will end up qualifying for the low price of only a couple hundred dollars per eye.

 To find out more details and to get your personalized LASIK cost, come visit us for a free LASIK consultation!
-In your consultation you’ll learn everything you need to know about LASIK including pricing.
+In your consultation, you’ll learn everything you need to know about LASIK including pricing.